Matth-D/hou_snippet/README.md

 ```

 Replace the path to the src folder on your machine next to the path variable as shown.
+The tool should be now ready to use.
+It requires an internet connection.

 ## How to use